Bruin-Dev/Intelygenz/service-outage-triage/README.md

  we're dealing with .

 The check for whether you're in development or production is needed so when we're making changes to the service outage triage and we're testing it we are not appending anything to real tickets.
-We only append the triage when we deploy or in production.
+We only append the triage when we deploy in production.

 # Capabilities used